dsv-rp/DDS/.changeset/nice-coats-kneel.md

 "@daikin-oss/design-system-web-components": minor
 ---

-Accordion: The `value` and `exclusive` attributes have been added.
+Accordion: The `active` and `exclusive` attributes have been added.
-Accordion Item: The `value` attribute has been added.
+Accordion Item: The `name` attribute has been added.